 Also not coming home were junior assistant engineer Henry Dodds, due to be married on his return; John Brookman, wed only three days before the ship sailed; and father and son Arthur May senior and junior, whose deaths left no fewer than 11 dependents: the elder Mrs May and her eight children, and May junior's young wife and six-week-old baby.
+Not that the loss of the unmarried was any easier to bear.

 Not that the loss of the unmarried was any easier to bear.
-The parents of bell boy Archie Barrett, just 15, placed "In Memoriam" advertisements in Southampton papers for many years after the sinking: "...As we gaze at your picture that hangs on the wall, Your smile and your welcome we often recall.
-We miss you and mourn you in sorrow unseen.
+The parents of bell hoy Archie Barrett, just 15, placed "in Memoriam" advertisements in Southampton papers for many years after the sinking: "...As we gaze at your picture that hangs on the wall, Your smile and your welcome we often recall.
+We miss you and mourh you in sorrow unseen.
 And dwell on the memory of days that have been."

-More haunting still is the case of electrician Herbert Jupe, whose body was recovered, buried at sea, and his effects - watch, small pencil, and a single brass screw-returned to his parents.
-His father subsequently wrote: "I should like to thank you for the great kindness you have done my precious som...
+More haunting still is the case of electrician Herbert Jupe, whose body was recovered, buried at sea, and his effects - watch, small pencil, and a single brass screw returned to his parents.
+His father subsequently wrotes "I should like to thank you for the great kindness you have done my precious son...
 I am very pleased with the watch, pencil and screw.
-I have got it mounted on a round black polished standwith a glass shade over it with silver plate with inscriptions as family memento on our sitting-room
+I have got it mounted on a round black polished stand with a glass shade over it with silver plate with inscriptions as family memento on our sitting-room

-20 4 MARCH 2012 | THE INDEPENDENT ON SUNDAY
+20 4 MARCH 2012) THE INDEPENDENT ON SUNDAY

-Left The gymnasium aboard the 'Titanic'; trainer TWMcCawley (on the rowing machine) and electrician William Parr (on the mechanical camel) both perished in the sinking Right Locals gather outside the White Star offices in Canute Road, in the hope their loved one would be among the survivors.
-This rigil went on day and night for five days table.
+Left The gymnasium aboard the 'Titunic'; trainer TW McCauley (on the rowing machine) and electrician William Parr (on the mechanical camel) both perished in the sinking table.
 He was a dear boy to me and mother and he would never have married while we were alive."